Perl/PPCs/rfcs/rfcOVID-0018.md

 ## Abstract

-This RFC proposes a feature which, when used, causes the current Perl file to to yield a true value when `require`, eliminating the need for a "1" (or other true value) at the end of the file.
+This RFC proposes a feature which, when used, eliminates the need to end a Perl module with the conventional "1" or other true value.

 ## Motivation